Tanzhe Temple

 The Tanzhe Temple (潭柘寺 (Tán Zhè Sì, Temple of Pool and Zhe Tree)) is a Buddhist temple situated in the Western Hills, a mountainous area in western Beijing.
-At one time, it was one of the most important temples in the nation.
-The temple is located near China National Highway 108 in the Mentougou District of Beijing.
+The temple is located near China National Highway 108 in Tanzhesi Town, Mentougou District, Beijing.
+At one time, it was one of the most important temples in China.

 Built in the Jin Dynasty (266–420), it has an age of around 1,700 years.
 Tanzhe Temple is one of the oldest temples in Beijing.
 The area of the entire temple is 100 mu (6.8 hectares), and its arrangement of halls is akin to that found in the Ming and Qing dynasties.

 History

 Tanzhe Temple was first established in the 1st year of Yongjia period (307) in Western Jin dynasty (265-317) with the name of Jiafu Temple (嘉福寺) and was later renamed Xiuyun Temple (岫云寺) by Kangxi Emperor (1662-1772) in the Qing dynasty (1644-1911).
 But since there was a dragon pool behind the temple and mulberry trees in the mountain, so people always call it "Tanzhe Temple".
 For the reason that it was first built earlier than Beijing city, so there is a saying that "there comes first the Tanzhe Temple, then the Beijing city" (先有潭柘寺，后有北京城).

 Tanzhe Temple entered the most glorious period in the Qing dynasty (1644-1911), four emperors, namely Kangxi Emperor (1662-1722), Yongzheng Emperor (1723-1735), Qianlong Emperor (1736-1795) and Jiaqing Emperor (1796-1820) all came to Tanzhe Temple to worship Buddha, which elevated its position and attracted more people to the temple.